Museum Stories

 north carolina museum of art staff picks: Michiel van Musscher, Allegorical Portrait of an Artist in Her Studio, ca. 1675-85, North Carolina Museum of Art, Raleigh, NC, USA.

 My favorite is Allegorical Portrait of an Artist in Her Studio by Michiel van Musscher.
 While most people have never heard of this artist, this painting is everything I love about Dutch art: it’s full of detail, enthralling to look at, always has something new to discover, and it’s just a little bit weird.
-It was acquired by the museum in 1952 as a self-portrait by the Dutch still life painter Rachel Ruysch, and now we don’t know who the artist represented here is (if she even was a real person), but this joyous work celebrates the success of a female painter in an elaborate way, and I love that.
+It was acquired by the museum in 1952 as a self-portrait by the Dutch still-life painter Rachel Ruysch, and now we don’t know who the artist represented here is (if she even existed as a real person).
+Still, this joyous work celebrates the success of a female painter elaborately, and I love that.
 Plus, it’s got a dog barking at monkeys, what more could you want?

 Get your daily dose of art